24 Greatest Places to Visit in Upstate New York + Hidden Gems

 If you want more than a day trip to this beautiful spot, camp here in a tent or in a cabin.
 Buttermilk Falls State Park has both historic and modern cabins to choose from.

-19. Watkins Glen State Park & Town ★
+17. Watkins Glen State Park & Town ★

 If it’s your first time visiting the Finger Lakes, then the small upstate New York town of Watkins Glen is likely the best town to stay in, due to its perfect proximity to major attractions.
 Watkins Glen also has many fantastic restaurants, craft breweries, distilleries, and wineries.
 Should you try a glass of wine in this region, be sure to try a Riesling; the area is renowned for it!

-If you’d like to stay in Watkins Glen, then you shoul consider The Blackberry Inn Bed & Breakfast.
+If you’d like to stay in Watkins Glen, consider The Blackberry Inn Bed & Breakfast.
 This cute B&B includes access to an outdoor pool, free self-parking and a free breakfast.
 The B&B is in a great location, with Watkins Glen State Park being only 6 minutes walk away.
 Plus you’re only a few minutes walk away from many great restaurants and bakeries.

 Nearby Watkins Glen State Park has 19 waterfalls, gorges, hiking, and more natural wonders.
 Its most iconic attraction is the Rainbow Bridge (pictured above), which is a relatively flat walk about a mile from the entrance.
 Additionally, more adventurous hikers can walk the North and South Rim of the glen.
 We recommend the South Rim trail, as you can look down at the creek as you hike.
 Keep in mind, there is no alcohol or pets allowed on the Gorge Trail.

-While in Watkins Glen, you could also gon kayaking on Seneca Lake and go on a waterfall & nature tour of the lake.
+While in Watkins Glen, you could also go kayaking on Seneca Lake and go on a waterfall & nature tour of the lake.
 During the tour, you’ll kayak 2.5 miles and see the beautiful cliffs and waterfalls around the lake.
 The tour also includes instructions on kayaking, so if you’re a new to kayaking you can still take part.

-22. Skaneateles, New York (Hidden Gem) ★
+18. Skaneateles, NY (Hidden Gem) ★

 Additionally, the John D. Barrow Art Gallery shows historical paintings of the area.
 You can even “borrow” a painting from this art gallery to showcase in your home.
 Biking is also popular here, with a 32-mile road circuit.
 Finally, Last Shot Distillery offers a number of award-winning spirits you will definitely want to try.

-23. Letchworth State Park
+19. Letchworth State Park

 Known as the Grand Canyon of the east, the Genessee River flows through three waterfalls, as high as 600 feet.
 In addition to waterfalls, the park has 66 miles of trails, horseback riding, biking, skiing, guided tours, white water rafting, kayaking, and hot air balloon experiences.